GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [**Forged in the Dark**](https://bladesinthedark.com/basics) by John Harper is the framework that allows you to makes games powered by Blades In The Dark
 - [**Trophy**](https://trophyrpg.com/system/) by Jesse Ross.
 Trophy is a narrative system that focuses on the doom that befalls the characters.
 Beware the horror and doom that awaits.
 - [**Wretched & Alone**](https://sealedlibrary.itch.io/wretched-alone-srd) by Matt Sanders & Chris Bissette.
 These are solo journaling games that focuse on struggle, survival, and striving to achieve.
 - [**ARCANUM**](https://arc-rpg.com/arcanum?__s=n5rxcw9oizo8ivnlxqm6) by momatoes is a great example of an SRD that provides you with the tools to make a game using the SRD.
-In momatoes own words "If you want to make a creature codex based on ‘90s Variety Children Shows gone wrong, Spells & Techniques for a cyberpunk setting, or a rules modification for games running only an hour long, it’s now Legally Blessed (™)  if you read and follow the common-sense guidelines from the" [ARC RPG license](https://arc-rpg.com/license).
+In momatoes own words "If you want to make a creature codex based on ‘90s Variety Children Shows gone wrong, Spells & Techniques for a cyberpunk setting, or a rules modification for games running only an hour long, it’s now Legally Blessed (™)  if you read and follow the common-sense guidelines from the" .

 For a robust list of SRDs, [The TTRPG Creator Resources Masterpost](https://starshinescribbles.com/ttrpg-resources-masterpost/#Systemsandsrd) by Jonathon Greenall has a list of 60+ SRDs.